charkes/hypercard-center/HyperTalkReference/properties/size.md

 # size

-<code> the size of [ph:stack</code>]
+` the size of [ph:stack`]

-The <code>size</code> property returns the size of the specified stack in bytes.
+The `size` property returns the size of the specified stack in bytes.

-The <code>size</code> property can’t be changed with the <code>set</code> command.
+The `size` property can’t be changed with the `set` command.
 It’s changed only by adding and deleting objects and graphics from a stack.
 You must compact the stack to recover the space occupied by the deleted objects and graphics.

 ## Examples